Gold and green are the colours to be seen in on this one day of the year. You with us?

 The official site of the City of Perth’s Australia Day celebrations is at Langley Park.
 Being right on the waterfront, it's also a prime spot for catching the city’s big fireworks display.

-Reconciliation meets celebration in this display of indigenous performances.
+Celebrate with a display of indigenous performances.

 South Perth Celebration Zone